GiannisReppas/Trie/README.txt

 The data structure can optionally load and save entries from disk binary and csv files.

-A main function in ascii_example.cpp shows how to use a Trie of uint8_t characters to manage all ascii words, or an extension of them, considering 256 different bits.
+A main function in ascii_example.cpp shows how to use a Trie of uint8_t characters to manage all ascii words (or an extension of them, considering 256 different character).

 maximum number of entry count set to 2^64 - 1 maximum word size set to 2^8 - 2